 Summary: Use these steps to remove IC System from your credit report, stop all of those harassing calls, and put that debt in your past.

+You can’t avoid this situation or run away from it.
+You must take action and fast.
 Fortunately, there are proven ways to get collection agencies off your back and limit the damage to your credit.

-What is IC System Credit Collection Services?
+What is IC System?

 If they’re showing up on your credit report, their name might confuse you.